If you're interested in speaking with me, email tonyosgood[at]protonmail.com

 I'm planning to retire from the University in 2019 and will continue to write & consult.
 It's been a huge honour to be part of the University: I've learned an enormous amount from spending time with the likes of Professor Jim Mansell, Professors Peter McGill, Julie-Beadle-Brown and others.

-I've just completed contributing to a University of Kent FutureLearn Massive Open Online Course about Autism along with Dr Jill Bradshaw.
+I've contributed to a University of Kent FutureLearn Massive Open Online Course about Autism along with Dr Jill Bradshaw.
 This programme looks pretty interesting, primarily because of the key involvement of some pretty amazingly skilled people with autism.

 I've have taught, mentored and supported individuals, families, teams and organisations across the UK and abroad.
 I've also consulted and taught in private, voluntary and statutory services.